pereznetworks/A-Course-Rating-API/README.md

   - documentMethods working with ...

+  - using findQuery, createNew, updateDoc document methods for..

     - get /api/users and post /api/users documents

-      - findQuery and createNew document methods working

       - even getting a email unique validation error, when using dup email

-    - get /api/courses, get /api/courses/:id and post /api/courses
+    - get /api/courses, get /api/courses/:id

+    - post /api/courses and put /api/coursesArray

-      - now to test with put /api/courses and reviews routes
+      - now to do reviews routes

 ## Lots more to do :